 At My Pain Clinic, we conduct a proper physical exam along with a comprehensive interview to diagnose the causes of Neuropathic pain.
 Not only do we find out the reasons, we also discover possible triggers in order to treat the problem properly.

-While we create customized treatment plan for each patient, these plans generally involvethree things:
+While we create a customized treatment plan for each patient, these plans generally involve three things:

 We use nonpharmacologic and pain relieving therapies to improve the patient’s condition.
 Our therapy sessions include counseling that helps patients set more realistic goals.